ssube/VoodooShader/README.markdown

 Adapters may or may not use install wizards.
 Each adapter will have documentation on how to install and configure it.

-You should only use adapters built against the Voodoo core you have installed, mixing versions may cause problems.
+You should only use adapters designed to work with the Voodoo core you have installed.
+Mixing versions, especially major or minor versions (x.0.0.0 or 0.x.0.0), can cause crashes and other problems.

 = 4.
 Running Voodoo